9 Traditional Foods for Chinese New Year 2024

 2. Family dinner on New Year’s Eve

 On New Year’s Eve, the whole family reunites to have dinner with the whole family.
-The feast includes meat, fish, vegetables.
+The feast includes meat, fish, and vegetables.

 3. Red Envelopes